East Side Commercial Corridors

 The $50 million East Side Corridor Economic Development Fund is proposed as allocations in the following categories:

-NEW - East Side Commercial District Program ($2 million) - Up to $50,000 in grant assistance is available to commercial property owners in four commercial districts with buildings in need of exterior and interior repairs.
+East Side Commercial District Program ($2 million) - Up to $50,000 in grant assistance is available to commercial property owners in four commercial districts with buildings in need of exterior and interior repairs.
 ESD will work with district Local Program Administrators to administer the program and allocate $500,000 to each of the four target districts.
 Building owners are required to contribute 15% of the total project costs.
-Applications are due Jan.
+Applications were due Jan.
 31, 2020.
 Read the East Side Commercial District Program Guidelines here and find the Map of Eligible Districts here.
 Interested applicants should contact their LPAs for more information.

 - Broadway Fillmore Commercial District - LPA: Broadway Fillmore Neighborhood Housing Services.
 LPA program contact: Brianna Byandagara, [email protected], 716-852-3130.